2019 • 02 • 20

 There are plenty of choices for accommodation in Camiguin.
-Here are some of the recommended places in the island province of Camiguin according to Agoda users (as of August 2017).
+Here are some of the recommended places in the island province of Camiguin according to Agoda users, in no particular order.

 - Agohay Villa Forte Beach Resort. ✅ CHECK RATES & AVAILABILITY